PrincetonUniversity/removing_tedium/07_self_written_utilities/README.md

     if sin(x) > 0: print(x)
 ```

 The code above reads from `stdin`, applies the filter and outputs to `stdout`.
-This is precisely how Linux pipes are work.
+This is precisely how Linux pipes work.

 Place `myfilter` in `<path/to>/my-utilities` and make it executable: